BartekKrzepkowski/Word_Embedding_PL/README.md

 Up to now:
 > - gensim
-> - tensorflow plain model
+> - tensorflow plain model - IN PROGRESS